mrafsyam/mrafsyam.github.io/_posts/2017-11-04-getting-started-with-jekyll-as-blogging-platform.md

 So, I have decided from now onward I'll be blogging through this Github page.
 I have created the repo a while ago and recently just learned how to create post.
 I didn't understand the idea of blogging on static websites in the beginning but now that I understood it, I think this is brilliant.
 The site is quite fast too.

+One extra advantage : Now I can practice using VIM for little bit more.
+I'm practically writing this post using VIM right now.

 Lets get started!

 #### Things to do :
 * Complete the Jekyll site setup (I know some links are 404 at the moment)
-* Find out how I can display some posts from other blogs on somewhere on the page (not so static anymore, eh?).
-Well, if that's not possible, I just put up links to them somewhere on the page.
+* Find out how I can display some posts from other blogs somewhere on the homepage (not so static anymore, eh?).
+Well, if that's not possible, I just put up links to them somewhere on the homepage.
+Kinda for bookmarking purposes.
 * Redirect my domain to here
+* Move all post from blogger to here.
+Found some [utility](https://gist.github.com/kennym/1115810)
+* Retire nextslides.blogspot.my
+* Celebrate